Disco Savvy

 The Year-by-Year Lists

 Here you will find extensive lists of disco songs, divided by year, supplemented by chart positions and other details (such as whether the song is a remake).
-The lists encompass disco sung in many languages -- including Welsh, English, Dutch, Afrikaans, Limburgan, German, Low German, Yiddish, Swedish, Danish, Norwegian, Nynorsk (New Norwegian), Icelandic, French, Latin, Italian, Neapolitan, Portuguese, Spanish, Romanian, Bulgarian, Serbian, Croatian, Czech, Slovak, Polish, Lemko-Rusyn, Ukrainian, Russian, Bashkir, Kazakh, Uzbek, Turkmen, Finnish, Estonian, Latvian, Lithuanian, Greek, Turkish, Japanese, Korean, Mandarin, Cantonese, Thai, Indonesian, Malay, Tagalog, Malagasy, Hawaiian, Tahitian, Akan, Duala and probably one or two additional Cameroonian languages, Swahili, Xhosa, Yoruba, Zulu, one or two Ivorian languages, Sranan Tongo (a language of Suriname), Sarnami Hindustani (a language of Suriname), Martiniquan Creole, Farsi (Persian), Tajik, Georgian, Armenian, Arabic, Hebrew, Tamazight, Hindi/Hindustani/Urdu, Sindhi, Gujarati, Marathi, Bengali, Telugu, Tamil, and Hungarian.
-That's 75 languages!
-Over 15,400 songs in all!
+The lists encompass disco sung in many languages -- including Welsh, English, Dutch, Afrikaans, Limburgan, German, Low German, Yiddish, Swedish, Danish, Norwegian, Nynorsk (New Norwegian), Icelandic, French, Latin, Italian, Neapolitan, Portuguese, Spanish, Romanian, Bulgarian, Serbian, Croatian, Czech, Slovak, Polish, Lemko-Rusyn, Ukrainian, Russian, Bashkir, Kazakh, Uzbek, Turkmen, Finnish, Estonian, Latvian, Lithuanian, Greek, Turkish, Japanese, Korean, Mandarin, Cantonese, Burmese, Thai, Indonesian, Malay, Tagalog, Malagasy, Hawaiian, Tahitian, Akan, Duala and probably one or two additional Cameroonian languages, Swahili, Xhosa, Yoruba, Zulu, one or two Ivorian languages, Sranan Tongo (a language of Suriname), Sarnami Hindustani (a language of Suriname), Martiniquan Creole, Farsi (Persian), Tajik, Georgian, Armenian, Assyrian Aramaic, Arabic, Hebrew, Amharic, Tamazight, Hindi/Hindustani/Urdu, Sindhi, Gujarati, Marathi, Bengali, Telugu, Tamil, and Hungarian.
+That's 78 languages!
+Over 16,800 songs in all!
 You'll also find details on past disco events, disco-oriented products, and more.

 • 1972-1974 Disco - the first years